Polishing Ball Comparisons - Flitz® vs. Mothers®

 The biggest problem with the Mothers ball happened with diamond plate, so I put the ball to the test.
 The material of this product held up with no problem, no chewing up.
 It glided with ease.
 This polishing ball is also washable.

 The only problem I encountered was the size; the size of the ball made it difficult to get into tight spots.
 I talked to the folks at Flitz and asked about a mini ball; they informed me that they have a mini-version coming out this May; I have seen the ball and believe it will fill this gap.
 They say it was designed to work in tight spots like spokes on motorcycle wheels.
 This is the nightmare of all detailers.

-About the Author: Jim Pyatt is the owner of Tender Rubbing Care, Published author and consultant.
+About the Author: Jim Pyatt is the owner of Tender Rubbing Care and a published author and consultant.
 Jim has over 10 years experience as detail shop owner operator, and is a member of The National Association for Professional Detailing and Reconditioning (NAPDR).
-He can be reached at: Phone: 831-246-3441 email@example.com
+He can be reached by phone at 831-246-3441 or by email at email@example.com.

 Reprinted with permission from Tender Rubbing Care Auto Detailing Newsletter - February 2007